Top UK civil servant apologises for suggesting 'chickenpox parties' to spread Covid

 "He is an optimistic person," he told the hearing.

-Lord Sedwill also acknowledged that it was likely he described Mr Johnson's Government was "brutal and useless".
+Lord Sedwill also acknowledged that it was likely he described Mr Johnson's Government as "brutal and useless".

 In a diary entry from August 2020, Sir Patrick Vallance wrote that Lord Sedwill had complained "this administration is brutal and useless".